Sep 29, 2021

 Our Cloud Security Punch-Out series features abbreviated comparisons between Orca Security and some of the world’s largest cloud security solutions.
 In this match, we go toe-to-toe with Palo Alto Networks (PAN) Prisma Cloud Enterprise Edition.
 We first compared Orca Security and PAN Prisma Cloud back in September 2020.
 At that time Palo Alto Networks sent Orca a cease and desist letter.
 In this current match and as in all Punch-Out comparisons we squared up with regard to ease of deployment, coverage, and the practical ability of alert findings to reduce our overall risk.

 Orca Security CEO and co-founder Avi Shua published a blog focused on transparency as a response to PAN’s legal threat.
-Palo Alto Networks responded by publishing their own blog focused on downplaying Orca Security’s agentless strategy and espousing Prisma Cloud’s agent-based runtime protection capabilities.
+Palo Alto Networks responded by publishing their own blog post (Original removed; linked to archived version) focused on downplaying Orca Security’s agentless strategy and espousing Prisma Cloud’s agent-based runtime protection capabilities.
 We tested their runtime protection claims and sent our findings to Palo Alto Networks in June of this year.
 Palo Alto Networks wrote us back dismissing those claims, and Avi responded.
 We then decided to re-test with a current release of Prisma Cloud Enterprise Edition and publish our findings so you can draw your own conclusions.